Course Description for Core Course 1: Theory & Methodology

 Course Aims and Learning Outcomes:

-The course will enable students to:
+The course is designed to enable students to:

-- apply theory to literature,
+- apply cultural theory to world literature

 - sharpen their critical and analytical skills,